Introduction to Slovak Verbs for English Speakers

 Unlike English, Slovak verbs change their form based on person, number, tense, and sometimes mood.
 This process is called conjugation.
 Slovak verbs are divided into several conjugation classes, each with its own pattern.

-The main personal pronouns in Slovak are:
+The main persons in Slovak verb conjugation are:

 Present Tense Conjugation Example

-Let's look at the verb "robiť" (to do) in the present tense:
+Let's look at the verb robiť (to do) in the present tense:

 - ja robím (I do)